mcoirad/the-grunfeld/_executives/Joe Dumars_['DET'].md

   <li>Drafted Mehmet Okur with 38th pick but was worth 11th pick.</li>

+  <li>Drafted Peyton Siva with 56th pick but was worth 46th pick.</li>

   <li>Drafted Andre Drummond with 9th pick but was worth 5th pick.</li>

-  <li>Drafted Tayshaun Prince with 23th pick but was worth 5th pick.</li>

   </ul>'
 end_year: 2014